boltlabs-inc/key-mgmt-demo/README.md

 ## What's Next

-In the next development phases to come, we will demonstrate the following functionality in the `DamsClient`:
+In the next development phase, we will demonstrate the following functionality in the `DamsClient`:

 * A remote client and signing key support in addition to arbitrary keys
-* Expanded operations over the generated
+* An updated demo app that exercises the remote client API
+* Improve audit logging of key access
+* Allow for import/export of keys